Logo Futurismo

 There is no public transportation to go to this quite remote location.
 The only way to go there is by renting a car, taking a cab, or having a guided tour.
 Futurismo has a hiking tour passing by this small village.

-If you decide to rent a car, be careful with the road as it is not a concrete one and there is none or very little network on the way there.
-At night, it is not well lit and the road is quite narrow.
+If you decide to rent a car, be careful with the road as it is not a concrete one and there is no or tiny network on the way there.
+At night, the area is poorly lit, and the road is relatively narrow.

 David Rodrigues | Hiking around Caldeiras da Ribeira Grande